matthewh806/killing_me_softly_with_his_dsp/code/README.md

 [Rubberband](https://breakfastquay.com/rubberband/) is a dependency of the timestretch applications is similarly included as a dependency and compiled / linked as part of the cmake build system.

-There are two prerequisites necessary `libsamplerate` which is used by the Rubberband library & `aubio` which is used for marker detection in the Breakbeat maker (I would like to include this in the CMake build stage but haven't figured out how to make it compile)
+There is one necessary prerequisite `libsamplerate` which is used by the Rubberband library and needs to be installed on the system:

 ```
-brew install libsamplerate aubio
+brew install libsamplerate
 ```

-CMake build system
+before running the CMake build system

 #### MacOS
 ```